-If you have been told that contact lenses are not an option, speak with an optometrist trained in fitting specialty contact lenses.
-At Thompson Optics, our optometrists can offer several alternative high-quality options for rare or severe eye conditions.
+If you have been told that contact lenses are not an option, speak with an optometrist trained in fitting specialty contact lenses. our optometrists at Thompson Optics can offer several alternative high-quality options for rare or severe eye conditions.

 How Is an Optometrist Trained in Fitting Specialty Contact Lenses Unique?